brandur/sorg/content/drafts/graphql.md

 branches into query and mutation nodes, which then descend into API-specific resources.

-GraphQL just takes existing API paradigms to a logical conclusion.
-Almost every REST-ish API that exists today is already a graph, with resources referencing other resources by IDs, or links for the APIs which most dogmatically adhere to the principles of REST.
-Making these relationships explicit just makes sense, but it also lets consumer get their work done with fewer API calls.
+GraphQL takes existing API paradigms to a logical conclusion.
+Almost every REST-ish API that exists today is already a graph, but one that's more difficult to traverse.
+Resources reference other resources by IDs (or links in APIs which most strongly adhere to the principles of REST), and relations are fetched with new HTTP requests.
+Making relationships explicit is conceptually sound, and also lets consumers get their work done with fewer API calls.

 Our API at Stripe has a concept called [object expansion][expand] that lets a user tell the server that it